Research areas and keywords

 - Chemical Process Engineering

-Christian is an expert to the European Comission, to the Research Counsil of Norway and the International Energy Agency.
-He is board chairman of the Swedish catalysis society and Swedish representative in the Nordic catalysis society.
+Christian is or has been, an expert to the European Commission, to the Research Council of Norway and the International Energy Agency.
+He is the board chairman of the Swedish catalysis society and the Swedish representative in the Nordic catalysis society and the European Federation of Catalyst Associations.